|On this page…|

 SimMechanics shape General Extrusion requires you to specify a set of cross-section coordinates.
 This is a MATLAB matrix with all the [X Y] coordinate pairs needed to draw the cross-section.
 Straight line segments connect adjacent coordinate pairs.

 Coordinate matrices must obey a set of rules.
 The most important rule is that the solid region must lie to the left of the line segment connecting adjacent coordinate pairs.
-For more information, see Cross-Section Coordinates.
-The figure shows the coordinates required to specify the cross-section shapes of solid sections main and hole.
+For more information, see Revolution and General Extrusion Shapes.
+The figure shows the coordinates required to specify the cross-section shapes of solid sections Main and Hole.

 Connect and name the blocks as shown in the figure.